 The Security Incident Response Trust Framework for Federated Identity (Sirtfi) aims to enable the coordination of incident response across federated organisations.
 This assurance framework comprises a list of assertions which an organisation can attest in order to be declared Sirtfi compliant.
 Visit our Wiki to discover how your organisation can prepare itself for Federated Incident Response with Sirtfi.

 REFEDS’ Sirtfi Working Group has been active since 2014 and combines expertise in operational security and incident response policy from across the REFEDS community.
-Work to publish and implement the Sirtfi Trust Framework is supported by the AARC Project.
+Work to publish and implement the Sirtfi Trust Framework was supported by the AARC Project.

 How does Sirtfi support research?